Is it a good idea to retire with debt? Ask that question a generation ago, and you’d hear a loud and unequivocal “no” from most anyone.

 One of the biggest reasons debt is increasing among elders is that fewer have paid off their mortgages.
-Researchers (in a University of Michigan study, “Older Adult Debt and Financial Frailty“) say baby boomers’ financial insecurity grew in large part because many boomers used mortgages with small down payments to buy costly homes before the financial crash.
+The University of Michigan researchers said baby boomers’ financial insecurity grew in large part because many boomers used mortgages with small down payments to buy costly homes.

-- But the share of homeowners 65 and older with a mortgage is growing, from 22 percent in 2001 to 30 percent 2011, according to the Consumer Financial Protection Bureau (CFPB).
+Additionally, the share of homeowners 65 and older with a mortgage grew from 22% in 2001 to 30% 2011, according to the U.S. Consumer Financial Protection Bureau.

 Good debt, bad debt

-- Good debt: When money is borrowed for assets that appreciate — as with a mortgage that lets you enjoy the rising value of real estate in an “up” market.
+Good debt is borrowing for assets that appreciate — as with a mortgage that lets you enjoy the rising value of real estate in an “up” market.
 Bad debt is borrowing for an asset that loses value — such as a car or boat.

-One retirement expert who sees a role for debt in some cases is Lawrence Kotlikoff, economics professor at Boston University.
-He tells MarketWatch that a mortgage with a fixed, low interest rate may actually be helpful if your pension or other retirement fund grows slower than inflation.
+Kotlikoff has told MarketWatch that a mortgage with a low fixed interest rate may actually be helpful if your pension or other retirement fund grows slower than inflation.
+He explains: